jlsnell/natural-voice-sdk-java/README.md

  1. Point.java or Polygon.java (see https://github.com/OAI/OpenAPI-Specification/issues/1313)
  2. Confugration.java as we need to enable custom verification as well as an issue going (see https://github.com/swagger-api/swagger-codegen/issues/5187)

+### Running the tests ###

+Tests are found for all APIs in the test folder.
+Please edit BaseTest.java as needed since it contains the API server, key settings and other parameters that need tweaking.